-An increase in the Directors' fee pool limit by \$100,000 to a total of \$600,000 for Non-Executive Directors was approved by Shareholders at the Annual General Meeting on 20 November 2012.
+An increase in the Directors' fee pool limit of \$100,000 to a total of \$600,000 for Non-Executive Directors was approved by Shareholders at the Annual General Meeting on 20 November 2012.
 This fee pool is only available to Non-Executive Directors.

-The Non-Executive Directors received \$72,100 each and the Chairman was paid \$121,540 in 2016/17.
-There was no increase in fees payable to Non-Executive Directors in 2016/17.
+The Non-Executive Directors received \$75,705 each and the Chairman was paid \$127,617 in 2017/18.
+Consideration of any increase in fees payable to Non-Executive Directors in 2017/18 was deferred to 1 January 2018, at which time fees payable to Non-Executive Directors were increased by 3%.
 Committee membership does not entitle a Director to additional fees.